 Neutropenia is often seen in people getting chemotherapy or radiation.
 These treatments can temporarily weaken the immune system or cause myelosuppression, the slowing down of normal production of blood cells.

 The specific type of treatment influences neutropenia.
 It also depends on the disease, the stage of the cancer, and where it is located.
-Also at high risk are those undergoing bone marrow transplants that require myelosuppressive chemotherapy treatments, sometimes with total body irradiation.
+Also at high risk are those undergoing bone marrow transplants that need myelosuppressive chemotherapy treatments, sometimes with total body irradiation.

 Neutropenic effects can build up over the years.
 If you have round after round of chemotherapy, you are at risk.
 If you start the current treatment with an already weak immune system, you're also at risk.
 Advanced age and poor nutritional status are other contributing risk factors.